 That’s very good news for our arm muscles, as with the weight of the Supersonic being a lot better balanced between the two ends, drying and styling our hair each time becomes a lot less of a muscle-straining feat.
 This is possible because Dyson’s engineers have made the motor so much smaller and more compact than the ones in other hairdryers that it could fit in the handle, leaving the body to be designed as a short hollow ring that frankly makes the Supersonic look like it came right out of a sci-fi movie – which made our daily hair drying routines that much more fun.

 The 3 attachments that come with each Dyson Supersonic.
-From left to right: the smoothing nozzle, styling concentrator, and diffuser
+From top to bottom: the smoothing nozzle, styling concentrator, and diffuser.

 All these snazzy things that make the Dyson Supersonic do come as an admittedly very premium price, but we guess that’s the price you pay to get your hair drying experience completely revolutionised.
 It’s like the bladeless fans — once you’ve tried it, the other regular stuff just won’t cut it anymore.

-Dyson Supersonic, $599.
-Available at selected electronics retailers including TANGS, Robinsons and Best Denki. dyson.com.sg
+Dyson Supersonic in Iron/Fuchsia, $599.
+Available online at dyson.com.sg at selected electronics retailers including TANGS, Robinsons and Best Denki.